Fraunhofer-SIT/charra/man/verifier.1.md

 # DTLS-RPK Options:

-Charra includes default 'keys' in the keys folder, but these are only intended for testing.
+CHARRA includes default keys in the 'keys' folder, but these are only intended for testing.
 They MUST be changed in actual production environments!

 *  **-r**, **\--rpk**: